manchuran/showables/notebooks/breast-cancer-data/README.md

 ## Step 1
-Put `.data` file in the same folder as `.rmd` file.
-Also put image file `contingency.jpg` in the same folder .
+Download folder `breast-cancer-data`.

 ## Step 2
-Open `.rmd` file in RStudio, and run chunks
+Open `.rmd` file in RStudio, and run chunks.
 If RStudio unavailable, open `.html` file to assess results of project.

 ## Contributors